 Also introduced in 1977 was the open edition Ducklings ‘Buttercup and Daffodil’ which continued to be made for almost two decades.
 Five inches high, this piece retailed for $165 at introduction.

 Nestling Bluebirds on Cockspur Hawthorn appeared in 1978.
 Measuring 4” h x 5.5” wide, it was first offered at $235.
-Another Lynn Brown design, it is now retired.
+Another Lynn Brown design, it was retired during the 19809s.
 The plant, Crataegus crus-galli, is native to eastern North America and although the fall berries are attractive the spring flowers are not very pleasing to the nose; however, these baby bluebirds do not seem to mind at all.

 The final 1970s avian piece was Baby Chicks ‘Downy and Lemon’ in 1979.
 Also by Lynn Brown, they are just a bit smaller than the duckling pair at 4.5” high; its introduction price was $215 and was retired before 1988.

-Another open edition is the 3.5″ high Baby Swan from 1985.
-Oddly, this does not appear at all in their 1988 price list, which would normally indicate that it had been retired; but it reappeared at the start of the 1990s at $75 and continued to be available for purchase.
+Another non-limlited edition is the 3.5″ high Baby Swan from 1985.
+Oddly, this does not appear at all in their 1988 price list, which normally indicates that the piece had been retired, but it reappeared at the start of the 1990s at $75 and continued to be available for purchase.

 This is the normal dove but with holly leaves and berries painted on.
-There was a Holiday Dove in the 1988 Cybis price list for $100, so this might be it.
+There is a Holiday Dove in the 1988 Cybis price list for $100, so this might be it.
 (It is not shown on the 1993, 1995, or 1999 price lists.)
 But it’s unclear whether the retail edition had this painted-on decoration or had the usual “applied” leaves and berries made of porcelain, as did all of the holiday animals and bunnies.

-Several birds appeared in 1987 including two open editions.
+Several birds appeared in 1987 including two non-limited editions.
 This one is the Black Capped Chickadees with Dogwood and is 4.5” high.
 The issue price was $295.
 At introduction this piece was described as the “first edition in the Cybis Bird Collection” and continued to be available thereafter.

 The Preening Baby Swan was introduced in 1988; this is the same mold as the Baby Swan from 1985 but with the head/neck repositioned and a tuft of side feathers added.
-It is 3.75” high and last sold for $125 from Cybis.
+It is 3.75” high and sold for $95 in 1993.

 The Preening Baby Swan with Hat is a variant of the 1988 Preening Baby Swan.
-This version appeared in 1989 which means some received the special 50th Anniversary backstamp; it was priced at $75.
+This version appeared in 1989 which means some received the special 50th Anniversary backstamp.
 It could be had with either a pink or a blue hat and is 4” high.
 This is another swan that disappeared for a few years and then came back during the 1990s — apparantly 1994 for this one — at a higher price (in this case $150.)
 It continued to be available thereafter.

-Nestling Owls ‘Harriet Hank and Hoot’ appeared in 1988 as well (it was apparantly a good year for avians) as a 7″ high open edition for $325.
+Nestling Owls ‘Harriet Hank and Hoot’ appeared in 1988 as well (it was apparantly a good year for avians) as a 7″ high non-limited edition for $325.
 They kept hooting all the way to the 2000s.

 Another 1980s owl study was Screech Owl with Siblings; I grouse (no pun intended) about its awkward nomenclature in the Owls post.
 A completed edition of only 100, it was priced at $3925 in 1988.
 Additional views are also available in that post.

 The Baby Duckling is entirely different from the 1960s Duckling ‘Baby Brother’ although they are posed similarly with their little wings outspread.
 This duckling is 5.5” high and is also a 1989 introduction.
-It was an open edition, originally $150 but finally $175.
+It was a non-limited edition, originally $150 but finally $175.

 A mysterious sculpture which was not originally intended to be a retail edition was the Phoenix, an issue of 100 that was priced at $950.
 This was a sculptural representation of the two-dimensional stylized upright Cybis Phoenix logo that was introduced in 1980 to replace their former horizontal-phoenix logo.
-I have never seen a photo of this sculpture but was told by an artist who worked for Cybis at the time that it was plain white bisque and was supposed to be a gallery promotional item rather than a retail issue.
-It does not appear in the 1982 Cybis catalog which specifically includes pieces that were introduced from 1980-1982, so perhaps it was copyrighted in 1980 or 1981 but not brought to retail until later.
-I do not recall ever seeing it for sale at any of the east-coast Cybis retailers during the 1980s, so it’s strange that a single 2003 collectibles price guide would have listed it as a normal retail edition.
+I have never seen a photo of this sculpture but was told by an artist who worked for Cybis at the time that it was plain white bisque and a gallery promotional item rather than a retail issue.
+It does not appear in any of the catalogs or any price list that I have seen.
 According to the Cybis artist, this was not a naturalistic bird but instead a literal in-the-round representation of the stylized Cybis logo.
 If anyone happens to have a photograph of this unusual bird to share, please let me know via the direct-contact form on the About the Cybis Archive page; many thanks!

-The second of Cybis’ penguin pieces was Penguins, Steppin’ Out; this dapper pair is 6.25” high and were on the 2008 website for $395 as an open edition.
+The second of Cybis’ penguin pieces was Penguins, Steppin’ Out; this dapper non-limited pair is 6.25” high.
+My best guess for issue year is 1990; price was $325 in 1993.

 And last but not least, I would not be at all surprised to someday learn that this gorgeous 1988 study had been sculpted by Charles Oldham.
 According to the Cybis website the “unique base allow swans to be displayed together or apart” and it was listed in that format as Swans in Motion (pair).
 When displayed together as shown in their photo it measures 21.5 ” high and 38″ wide.
 It’s a shame that the Cybis photo is so dark and doesn’t show much detail, especially of the bases, but my guess is that they are curved and contoured in such a way that they can be placed against each other and still look naturalistic.
 The price for the Swans in Motion as shown was $12,500 at introduction with the edition size listed as 100.

-However, the 2008 website also listed the separate sculptures Swan (wings out) and Swan (wings up) with their own individual prices and as an edition of 100 for each, although no photo of them shown separately.
-The swans were not offered separately at the time that Swans in Motion was first introduced; obviously that option came later, most likely during the 1990s.
-The wings-out swan is 12” high x 23” wide and was priced at $9975; the wings-up swan is 21.5” high and 15” wide and was offered at $7775.
-They also offered a “discounted” price of $16,000 if both pieces were bought together (though no mention of a base!) versus separately.
-Frankly I doubt that more than a few of any of the swans were made and/or sold at either of those pricepoints.
+However, Cybis’ November 1993 price list also includes the separate sculptures Swan (wings out) and Swan (wings up) with their own individual prices and as an edition of 100 for each.
+The swans were not offered separately at the time that Swans in Motion was first introduced, so it’s likely that the spinoffs happened in 1990.
+The wings-out swan is 12” high x 23” wide and was priced at $9750 on that list; the wings-up swan is 21.5” high and 15” wide and was offered at $7500.
+Frankly I doubt that more than a few of any of the swans were made and/or sold at any of these pricepoints.